msamiboz/Project_Management_Dashboard/README.md

 If a phase has time or budget variables as group of columns it is okey for me we don't seek both of them to be exist but if none is available then no need to hold that observation.
 Giving aggregated statistics is excluded from above statement.
 So we can only drop values after creating KPI columns.

+## Last Manipulations

+In Project Phase names "CM,Art,F&E","CM","F&E","CM,F&E" is merged and named "CM,F&E".
+Because these are not so different from each other and have small number of observations.

 ## KPI

 I created delay_ratio and cost_override as my key performance indicators.